-“Reimagining the Global Opportunity” at the 2022 Latina Empow(h)er Summit
+'Reimagining the Global Opportunity' at the 2022 Latina Empow(h)er Summit

-A talk about how women explore different career paths and how through their professional advancement they build more inclusive opportunities.
+Women explored different career paths and how their professional advancement builds more inclusive opportunities.

 MORE IN THIS SECTION

-Mrs. Gloria Bailey, SVP, Market Executive Bank of America Corp, was the first to speak during the conference, pointing out important figures within her corporation: “Women make up 15% of the total workforce; 32% of the total administrative global group; they represent 38% of the boards of directors.
-In fact, as of the end of 2021, our company was the only one of nine S&P 100 firms with six or more women on its board of directors.”
+Mrs. Gloria Bailey, SVP of the Market Executive Bank of America Corp, was the first to speak during the conference, pointing out important figures within her corporation.

+“Women make up 15% of the total workforce; 32% of the total administrative global group; they represent 38% of boards of directors.
+In fact, as of the end of 2021, our company was the only one of nine S&P 100 firms with six or more women on its board of directors,” she said.

 For Bailey, this has been possible thanks to a plan in which her company has recruited talented women, investing in their careers and listening to their inspiring stories.
-Likewise, this effort has made it possible to bring economic recovery tools to women, both in their communities, and globally.
+The effort has also made it possible to bring economic recovery tools to women both in their communities, and globally.

 Baylin also touched on the role of relocation around global positions as a way for women to advance professionally.

-"These types of positions are extremely important because they give us the opportunity to become familiar with other markets, while pushing us out of our comfort zone," Baylin stressed.
+"These types of positions are extremely important because they give us the opportunity to become familiar with other markets, while pushing us out of our comfort zone," she said.

 Although it will never be easy to move to a new place for a job opportunity, the panelists highlighted how women, especially Latinas, have a great capacity for adaptability and flexibility that allows them to respectfully engage with a different culture, always learning and expanding their knowledge, discovering elements in common and embracing differences.

-Ileana Musa, Head of International Banking and Lending Morgan Stanley, highlighted that Latinas and Latinos do not spend enough time thinking about the advantages that their environment brings them in the midst of a corporate career, noting that "there is great value in bringing the biculturality to the workplace, which becomes an X factor that allows them to stand out from other candidates.”
+Ileana Musa, head of International Banking and Lending Morgan Stanley, highlighted that Latinas and Latinos do not spend enough time thinking about the advantages that their environment brings them during a corporate career, noting that "there is great value in bringing the biculturality to the workplace, which becomes an X factor that allows them to stand out from other candidates.”

 "Women are overmentored and undersponsored, especially Latinas."
 Ileana Musa, Head of International Banking and Lending, Morgan Stanley. @MorganStanley, @BankofAmerica, @CocaColaCo https://t.co/lW6cNR6990 pic.twitter.com/A1pSV0CH3c— HACR (@HACRORG) March 22, 2022